 With the Covid-19 global outbreak, when offices are closed or partly closed, travel is banned, and social distancing is the norm, millions of employees are required to work remotely.
+Amid this shift to work from home jobs, mastering tools like Zoom for effective remote communication is essential for maintaining productivity and professionalism.
 These office-based employees are now mastering the teleconferencing tools available for their virtual meetings.
 Microsoft's Zoom has risen as a leading video conferencing platform that is easier to use, free from spam issues unlike other similar apps, and is more professional; especially the virtual zoom backgrounds and presets are the most unique feature seen so far.
 This article talks about how to master the art of "Zooming" i.e. following the tips and tricks while using Zoom that lets you make the most of the platform.

 Recording a call as a video is one of the best and convenient way to deliver a meeting even for those who can’t/couldn’t attend the meeting at the scheduled time.
 You can record meetings either via local or cloud.
 With the free version, you can opt for a local option (saving file yourself on your desired storage) only.
 If you have a paid plan, Zoom saves your video in the cloud storage.
 This gives people convenient access to your recordings in the web browser.

 Running several meetings on almost a daily basis?
 Save your time and effort by using this useful Zoom feature; automatic meeting scheduling.
 All you need to do is to connect your Zoom app, scheduling app, and calendar.
 It is that simple and easy.

 Standard settings and URL for Recurring Meetings